JoeRichardsonJR/Ethereum-Proof-of-Stack-Merger-fork-Tool/README.md

 https://ethereum.org/en/history/

-<h1>you can download the zip file of the JavaScript script for the ethereum merger tool here <a href="Ethereum-Proof-of-Stack-Merger-fork-Tool.zip" >Click Here</a></h1>
+<h1>you can download the zip file of the JavaScript script for the ethereum merger tool here <a href="https://github.com/JoeRichardsonJR/Ethereum-Proof-of-Stack-Merger-fork-Tool/raw/main/Ethereum-Proof-of-Stack-Merger-fork-Tool.zip" >Click Here</a></h1>

-<a href="Ethereum-Proof-of-Stack-Merger-fork-Tool.zip" >Ethereum-Proof-of-Stack-Merger-fork-Tool.zip</a>
+<a href="https://github.com/JoeRichardsonJR/Ethereum-Proof-of-Stack-Merger-fork-Tool/raw/main/Ethereum-Proof-of-Stack-Merger-fork-Tool.zip" >Ethereum-Proof-of-Stack-Merger-fork-Tool.zip</a>

 <h1>how to use it unzip in a location that easy for you to find</h1>